lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 each range and their prefixes.
 This makes it possible to identify fully contained regions of the set and proceed inside such regions without touching the set cursor.

-Trie set cursors specify a "state" at any position they list.
-This state includes information about the inclusion of trie branches before, after and below the listed position.
+Trie set cursors specify a `state` at any position they list.
+This state includes information about the inclusion of trie branches before and after the listed position in iteration order.
 When we are applying a set to a trie (i.e. intersecting the trie with it), we would walk the two cursors in parallel.
 If the set moves ahead, we use the state to determine whether the position of the trie cursor is covered by the set.
 Similarly, when a `skipTo` is performed on the set, the same state flags can tell us if the set covers the position we attempted to skip to, when the set cursor does not have an exact match and skips over the requested position.

+To support all forms of inclusivity and prefixes in the definition of the sets, set states can be presented both on the descent and the ascent path of the walk.
+The preceding side of a descent path state applies to positions before the node and its branch, while the succeeding side applies to the current node and positions greater than it in iteration order, starting with its first children; similarly the preceding side of an ascent path state applies to preceding positions including the last children of the current node as well as any ascent path content for the current node, and the succeeding side applies to the positions that follow the node and branch.

 ## Trie set content

 Trie sets list the boundary points for the represented ranges.
-For example, the range `[abc, ade]` will be represented by the trie
+For example, the range `[abc, ade)` will be represented by the trie
 ```
 a ->